Documentation Index

 User: "Tell me more about the second one"

-Host → si_initiate_session: { context: "User wants more info about the second shoe" }
+Host → si_initiate_session: { intent: "User wants more info about the second shoe" }

 Brand Agent: ???
 (Which shoes were shown?
 In what order?)